 To prepare your oven-safe baking dish (approximately 3 quarts or 2.8 liters), spray with non-stick cooking spray or rub liberally the sides and bottom of dish with butter.

-Bake uncovered for 60 minutes or until stuffing is golden brown.
+Bake uncovered for 60 minutes or until the Apple Stuffing is golden brown.
 Remove and let rest for 10 minutes.
 Serve.
+Enjoy!

 - Italian Sausage: 1.5 lb, browned